 Provides teaching experience in the day school under guidance of the University supervisor with cooperation of a credentialed master teacher in a regular school classroom.
 (May be public, private or charter school setting.)
-The course is open to multiple subject credential candidates who have received full admission from the Teacher Education Committee and been cleared for student teaching.
+The course is open to multiple subject credential candidates who have been cleared for student teaching.
 An application for student teaching must be received by March 15 for the fall semester and by October 15 for the spring semester.
 Weekly seminars accompany student teaching.
-Field experience involves nine weeks of half-day classroom instruction under supervision.
+Field experience involves five weeks of half-day classroom instruction under supervision.
 Task 2 (Designing Instruction) and Task 3 (Assessing Learning) of the Teaching Performance Assessments will be prepared and submitted (passing score of 3 or 4 is required for each task).
 This experience may not be with the same teacher, the same grade level, or the same subject used in Initial Student Teaching.
-(Prerequisites: TEDU 501, TEDU 570, Full Admission to CWC program, Minimum GPA of 3.0, TPA Task 1 score of 3 or 4, Verification of passing CSET subtests 101, 102, 103)
+(Prerequisites: TEDU 501, TEDU 570, Minimum GPA of 3.0, TPA Task 1 score of 3 or 4, Verification of passing CSET subtests 101, 102, 103)